hbyacademic/HBY/aboutme.md

 Since Jan.
 2019, I have written articles about image processing on [medium](https://medium.com/@hbyacademic).

 Since Feb.
-2017, I have uploaded mini side projects to [Youtube](https://www.youtube.com/channel/UCmVQun_KSwvPnRBDWSX8gRw/featured) channel, where topics including **image processing, game designing, and something interesting & informative**.
+2017, I have uploaded mini side projects to [Youtube](https://www.youtube.com/channel/UCmVQun_KSwvPnRBDWSX8gRw/featured) channel, of which topics including **image processing, game designing, and something interesting & informative**.
 The source codes are all released on [Github](https://github.com/hbyacademic).
 Some image processing effects can be feteched on [OpenProcessing](https://www.openprocessing.org/user/183031#sketches).

-I have some experiences to online teaching for P (Processing) language.
+Moreover, I have some experiences in teaching P (Processing) language.
 Should you have any question, please contact me via [Facebook](https://www.facebook.com/HBY.academic).
 My teaching experiences are listed as follows.
    - know-how of Flappy bird game (at Nov.
 1st, 2018 from Denmark)

    - binzariation techniques (at Nov.
 22th, 2018 from India)